 The Kent State Golden Flashes are far from an elite football program.
-In 2012, Darrell Hazell’s team went 11-3 losing the MAC title game and the GoDaddy.com Bowl to end that season.
-Since then, the Golden Flashes have been less than stellar, evidenced by their 16-53 record, including their 2-8 start to 2018 under first year head coach Sean Lewis.
-During some Tuesday night MACtion that season, Kent State added another highlight to their legacy that’s going to live on much longer than this terrible punt even traveled.
+In 2012, Darrell Hazell's team went 11-3 losing the MAC title game and the GoDaddy.com Bowl to end that season.
+Since then, the Golden Flashes have been less than stellar.
+During some Tuesday night MACtion during the 2018 season, Kent State added another highlight to their legacy that's going to live on much longer than this terrible punt even traveled.

 During the team's 48-14 drubbing at the hands of the Buffalo Bulls, backup quarterback Dustin Crum and the Kent State offense took the field on fourth down late in the first quarter.
 In an attempt to fool the Bulls' defense and pin them deep, Crum took the snap at Buffalo's 49-yard-line and sent a punt up into the New York night sky.

 I'd be willing to bet nine out of 10 people reading this right now could have punted this football farther than the sophomore did...

 Here?s Kent State?s disastrous negative punt magnified by the wind: #MACtion pic.twitter.com/fbJhgUylxi

 MORE: The Longest Punt in NFL History Went for a Ridiculous 98 Yards

 Officially, Crum's first career boot goes into the books as a zero-yard punt as it sailed out-of-bounds, and for his sake, I hope it's his last one.